 Independent Directors.
 As noted above, some of our directors who are "independent" (as defined in and for purposes of the Bank Act) are employed by companies that may from time to time have (or seek to have) limited business relationships with us due to those companies' participation in projects funded in part through our AHP.
 Any business relationship between those directors' respective companies and the Bank is established and conducted on the same terms and conditions provided to similarly-situated third parties.
-After applying the NYSE independence standards, our board determined that, as of the date of this Form 10-K, the seven directors currently seated (Directors Bosway, Dominguez, Goss-Foster, Henry, Hines, Sears and Wilson) who are "independent" directors, as defined in and for purposes of the Bank Act, are also independent under the NYSE standards.
+After applying the NYSE independence standards, our board determined that, as of the date of this Form 10-K, the seven directors currently seated (Directors Bosway, Dominguez, Goss-Foster, Henry, Hines, Sears, and Wilson) who are "independent" directors, as defined in and for purposes of the Bank Act, are also independent under the NYSE standards.

-In making this determination, we considered Director Wilson's role as President and CEO of Communities First, Inc. ("Company"), a state-wide nonprofit community development corporation.
+In making this determination, the board considered Director Wilson's role as President and CEO of Communities First, Inc. ("Company"), a state-wide nonprofit community development corporation.
 The Company is the sponsor for various projects for which AHP funds have been awarded by the Bank in the past.
 In 2020, the Bank awarded \$0.5 million in funds to a project sponsored by the Company, which funds were disbursed in 2022.
-In 2022 and 2023, a total of two projects sponsored by the Company were awarded AHP funds in the amounts of \$0.5 million and \$0.6 million, respectively; however, no disbursements of these awarded AHP funds have been made as of the filing date of this Form 10-K.
+In 2022, a project sponsored by the Company was awarded AHP funds in the amount of \$0.5 million and in 2024 the award was returned, and no funds were disbursed.
+In 2023 and 2024, a total of two projects sponsored by the Company were each awarded AHP funds in the amounts of \$0.6 million; however, no disbursements of these awarded AHP funds have been made as of the filing date of this Form 10-K.